Are you traveling to Mexico and are not sure about what to wear in Mexico, and even less so, what to bring with you?

 A toiletry bag is what you’ll need to keep all your shampoo, moisturizer, and other personal hygiene products in place.

-Get one with multiple pockets and that you can hang easily in the bathroom, such as this one.
+Get one with multiple pockets that you can hang easily in the bathroom, such as the BAGSMART Toiletry Bag.
+It can definitely fit everything you need and fold down when not in use.

 For the girls reading this: if you plan on taking any makeup with you, you won’t want it rolling around inside your toiletries bag – it can damage your products and just make them plain hard to find.
 In this instance, having a dedicated cosmetics bag is the best way to go.

 It doesn’t need to be some huge make-up artist affair – just something small that holds everything you need will do.
-For example, check out this one.
+For example, this makeup bag will definitely get the job done!

 Keep your head and neck protected from the harmful rays of the sun.
 Not only you will need a good pair of sunglasses, but a hat is also a must when exploring the Mayan ruins in Mexico.

-Think about packing a sun hat that folds down and can be stashed in your daypack such as this one.
+Think about packing a sun hat that folds down and can be stashed in your daypack.
+This North Face Horizon Breeze Brimmer Hat might be a good option!

 Reusable water bottle